-Now through December 31, 2013, individuals aged 70 ½ or older can make charitable gifts to qualified organizations through direct transfers from their IRAs without paying income tax on the IRA distributions.
-You can improve your overall tax situation while helping VPR, our public service mission, and vision for the future.
+Individuals aged 70 ½ or older can make charitable gifts to qualified organizations through direct transfers from their IRAs without paying income tax on the IRA distributions.
+You can improve your overall tax situation while helping VPR’s public service mission.

 You can make a direct transfer if:

 - You are age 70 ½ or older on the day of the gift.

 - You transfer directly from your IRA.
 This opportunity applies only to IRAs and not other types of retirement plans.